-Labrador tea is a mild narcotic, it shouldn’t be taken in a tea in too large of quantities as it can intoxicate you.
-Leaves posses mild antimicrobial and antidiabetic properties.
+Labrador tea is a mild narcotic, it shouldn’t be taken in tea in too large of quantities as it can intoxicate you.
+Leaves possess mild antimicrobial and anti-diabetic properties.
 Dried and turned into powder, you can use the leaves to fight common colds, headaches, strep throat, digestive, liver and kidney problems.
-Carvone, isopropanol I & II, selinene and limonene present in the plant give it pain relieving qualities.
+Carvone, isopropanol I & II, selinene and limonene present in the plant give it pain-relieving qualities.

 Where to find Labrador Tea:

-Labrador tea grows in large colonies around peat bogs, swamps, mossy forests.
+Labrador tea grows in large colonies around peat bogs, swamps, and mossy forests.
 It also likes to grow in the undergrowth of humid coniferous forests.
-Labrador Tea grows in all the north American boreal forest and as south as Pennsylvania and Oregon.
+Labrador Tea grows in all the north American boreal forests and as south as Pennsylvania and Oregon.

 Pearly Everlasting (